devetry/skills-front-end/assignments/word-up/README.md

 Let's finally turn to the task at hand.
 You are inside the `success` callback of the AJAX call to Pearson.
 You have just received the response for some particular word (let's continue pretending it is `"chunk"`), and you even know the answer now (either `true` or `false`), assuming you did the previous TODO.
 Your current `model.wordSubmissions` is a list of objects, most of which contain two properties, but at least one (the one we care about, whose `.word` property is `"chunk"`) does not yet contain a `.isRealWord` property.
 Your job is to find that list entry, and set its `.isRealWord` property to the correct answer (in this case, `true`).

 In coding terms, you simply need to iterate over the list of submissions, and for each submission, check if its `.word` property is equal to the string in question.
 If so, assign the correct value to its `.isRealWord` property.
+Also, set its `.loading` property to `false`.

 *Confirmation:*

 - As the user, submit a few words (some real words and some gibberish).
-Next, after waiting a second, open up the console and type `"model.wordSubmissions"`, and you should see an accurate answer for each item's `.isRealWord` property.
+Next, after waiting a second, open up the console and type `"app.wordSubmissions"`, and you should see an accurate answer for each item's `.isRealWord` property.

-#### 16. Add a Score Chip to Each Word

-Now that your model is correct it's time to display that information on screen so the user can see.

-- In the `wordSubmissionChip` function, we have already created a little "score" chip element, and stored it in the variable called `scoreChip`.
-- To make this score chip show up on screen, append it into the larger "word" chip that gets returned from the the function.

-*Confirmation:*

-- You should see a weird `⟐` symbol tacked onto the end of each word.

-#### 17. Display the Correct Content on the Score Chip

-Now let's replace the weird `⟐` symbol with the appropriate text content.

-- If the submission's word is real, then the content should be the score of the word.
-You can use the `wordScore` function to determine the score of the word.
-That function still has an unfinished TODO, so you will always get an answer of `0`, but that's fine for now.
-- If the submission's word is not real, then the content should be a capital `"X"`.

-*Confirmation:*

-- You should see appropriate Xs and 0s, e.g. `honk 0`, `honq X`, `chunk 0`, etc.

-#### 18. Style the Score Chip

-Still in the same `wordSubmissionChip` function, give the "score" chip the appropriate CSS classes.

-- If the word is real, the score chip should have a blue background.
-- If the word is not real, the score chip should have a red background.
-- In either case, the score chip should have smaller text than the word, and should have a slight margin separating it from the word's text.

-*Confirmation:*

-- It looks great.

-#### 19. Finish Implementing the `wordScore` Function.
+#### 15. Finish Implementing the `wordScore` Function.

 Now let's fix those zeros and get the real score showing up next to each word.
 The problem is that the `wordScore` function is incomplete.